Children Missing Education (CME)

 - Liaising with schools attended by siblings

-- Sending letters and/or emails
+- Sending letters, emails and/or text messages/whatsapps.

-- Checking with previous schools (if appropriate)
+- Checking with previous schools

 This list is not exhaustive; cases should be taken on an individual basis meaning that enquiries may differ case to case.

 If at any point there is reason to believe a child is in immediate danger or at risk of harm, a referral should be made to children’s social care (and the police if appropriate).

 - Siblings-Where there are siblings at other schools, please liaise with them before making a referral.
 In some cases, the other schools may have located the family through enquiries and therefore a referral will not be required.

 - Moved within Bradford, ceased to attend and not within reasonable travelling distance from their registered school- A “reasonable distance” is defined by the DfE as being 45 minutes away by public transport if the child